 A. Bring a bathing suit, or shorts and a T-Shirt.
 Both locations have lockers.
 Bring your own lock!

 Q. What kind of kayaks do you have?.

 A. All our public kayaks are sit-on-top kayaks.
-The boats are unsinkable, and self bailing.
-Any water that splashes up on the boat drains out the holes in the bottom.
+The boats are unsinkable, and self-bailing.
+Any water that splashes into the boat drains out the holes in the bottom.
 If you capsize you can just climb back on top and continue to paddle.
-Because the boats are self bailing the seat of your pants will get wet while you paddle.
+Because the boats are self-bailing the seat of your pants will get wet while you paddle.